JuliaLang/www.julialang.org/blog/2020/05/invalidations.md

 While Julia's core developers have been aware of its cost for a long time, we're only now starting to get tools to analyze it in a manner suitable for a larger population of users and developers.
 Because it's not been easy to measure previously, it would not be surprising if there are numerous opportunities for improvement waiting to be discovered.
-One might hope that the next period of development might see significant improvement in getting packages to work together without stomping on each other's toes.
+One might hope that the next period of development might see significant improvement in getting packages to work together gracefully without stomping on each other's toes.

 [Julia]: https://julialang.org/
 [union-splitting]: https://julialang.org/blog/2018/08/union-splitting/